Commissioner Charles D. Rousseau ran unopposed in November 2022 and was re-elected to his third term as Commissioner of District 4 for Fayette County.

 - Deputy District Director to Los Angeles City Council Member

-Commissioner Rousseau and his wife of 34 years, Cheryl K. Rousseau,areproud residents of Fayette County for over 22 years and look forward to continued service as a voice, advocate and servant leader for the next 4 years.
+Commissioner Rousseau and his wife of 34 years, Cheryl K. Rousseau, are proud residents of Fayette County for over 22 years and looks forward to continued service as a voice, advocate and servant leader.

 Charles D. Rousseau - District 4

 Fayetteville, GA 30214

 December 12, 2017 - Fayette County, Georgia - The Association of County Commissioners of Georgia's (ACCG) Board of Managers recently appointed Fayette County Commissioner Charles D. Rousseau to the ACCG Defined Benefit Board of Trustees.

 The ACCG Defined Benefit Board of Trustees is under the GEBCorp division of ACCG.
 The Defined Contribution Program (401(a) and 4579b) deferred compensation) is managed by a nine-member Board of Trustees appointed by the ACCG Board of Managers, and is comprised of county elected and appointed officials.